-The <q> tag is an inline element defining short quotes, that do not span multiple lines.
-To insert longer quotes, you should use block-level element <blockquote>.
+The <q> tag is an inline element specifying short quotes, that don't span multiple lines.
+To insert longer quotes, you need to use the <blockquote> block-level element.

 Besides defining quotes, the <q> tag is also used to define words or phrases, used in a figurative sense.